ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Related Work

-\textbf{Semantic Representation} Semantic representations, which encode the meaning of text into dense vectors, are foundational to a myriad of Natural Language Processing (NLP) applications~\cite{ramesh-kashyap-etal-2024-comprehensive}.
-Early advancements, such as \textsc{Sentence-BERT}~\cite{reimers2019sentence} and \textsc{SimCSE}~\cite{gao-etal-2021-simcse}, established the effectiveness of semantic embeddings for semantic tasks.
-More recently, the focus has shifted towards leveraging the sophisticated contextual understanding of LLMs to generate high-quality, context-aware embeddings~\cite{llm2vec, li2023towards, lee2024nv}.
+\textbf{Semantic Representation.} Semantic representations encode the meaning of text into dense vectors~\cite{ramesh-kashyap-etal-2024-comprehensive}.
+Early advances, such as \textsc{Sentence-BERT}~\cite{reimers2019sentence} and \textsc{SimCSE}~\cite{gao-etal-2021-simcse}, established the effectiveness of embeddings for semantic tasks.
+More recently, the focus has shifted to leveraging LLMs to generate high-quality, context-aware embeddings~\cite{llm2vec, li2023towards, lee2024nv}.
 These models have demonstrated state-of-the-art performance in various downstream applications~\cite{su2023one, ni2022large}.
 Our work does not propose a new representation model.
-Instead, we focus on the systems challenge of efficient workflow orchestration. \textsc{ScaleDoc} is designed to be agnostic to the specific technique, treating the semantic representation model as a pluggable component.
-This allows our system to seamlessly integrate and benefit from any effective LLM representing method during its offline processing phase.
+Instead, we focus on the systems challenge of efficient workflow orchestration and treat the representation model as a pluggable component.

-\textbf{Contrastive Learning} Contrastive learning~\cite{chen2020simple} is originally proposed as a self-supervised representation learning technique.
-By learning highly discriminative and robust semantic representations, contrastive learning-based methods prevail in Information Retrieval~\cite{karpukhin2020dense} and Multi-Modal tasks~\cite{li2023blip, radford2021learning}.
-With the contrastive learning paradigm, \textsc{ScaleDoc} effectively promotes the mining for latent relationships inside raw embeddings from the LLM encoders, enabling an adaptability for ad-hoc query semantics.